 Assemble with the Puff Pastry

-Once you have finished slicing your pears and making the frangipane it time to assemble the pear frangipane tart.
-You will want to roll your store bought puff pastry into a rectangle about 14x11 or about.
+Once you have finished slicing your pears and making the frangipane it is time to assemble the pear frangipane tart.
+You will want to roll your store-bought puff pastry into a rectangle about 14x11 or about.

 Then you will spread your frangipane leaving about ½ inch border on the puff pastry.